Why Is Financial Literacy Important? A Guide

 There isn’t much time to waste.
 The sooner you learn to manage money, the happier you’ll be.

 Financial education helped me go from paying only the minimum on my student loans to now putting several thousand dollars a month toward debt.
-Imagine what changes you can make in your life simply by being aware.
+Imagine what changes you can make in your life simply by strengthening your own financial awareness.